 Assistant Editor

-Nora VanRees (she/her) is a sophomore studying International Studies and Law, Societies, and Justice.
+Nora VanRees (she/her) is a junior studying International Studies and Law, Societies, and Justice.
 Nora is interested in legal anthropology, ethnography, and the international human rights of women and girls.
 Nora is also incredibly passionate about criminal justice reform, and is a dedicated part of the UW's Juvenile Parole Project.
 She is an undergraduate research assistant for the Henry M. Jackson School of International Studies and the Sociology department.

 Assistant Editor

-Allie Goodman-Callender (she/her) is a junior studying Political Science and International Studies.
+Allie Goodman-Callender (she/her) is a senior studying Political Science and International Studies.
 She is passionate about US-East Asia relations, nuclear security, and international law.
 She is particularly interested in how emerging technologies like artificial intelligence and autonomous weapons are reshaping global security frameworks and shifting geopolitical dynamics.
 Allie is excited to be joining the UWJPS team to engage with diverse perspectives and collaborate with her peers.

 Bailey Moroson

-Bailey Moroson (she/her) is a Junior at the University of Washington studying a double major in Law Societies and Justice and Cinema and media studies with a minor in International Studies.
+Bailey Moroson (she/her) is a senior at the University of Washington studying a double major in Law Societies and Justice and Cinema and media studies with a minor in International Studies.
 Bailey is enthusiastic and passionate about studying constitutional law, public policy and systemic racial injustices within American history, with a focus on driving forward meaningful reform and advocacy within the criminal justice system.
-She is excited to work with UWJPS and values the opportunity to engage in meaningful collaboration with her peers.
+She is excited to be working with UWJPS and values the opportunity to engage in meaningful collaboration with her peers.
 This past summer Bailey participated in a Comparative Punishment LSJ Study Abroad program, researching rehabilitation practices and the International carceral system in England/Netherlands.